Daniel Sprong: Professional

 Sprong was traded to the Washington Capitals on February 24, 2020, in exchange for Christian Djoos.
 He was assigned to the Capitals' affiliate, the Hershey Bears.
 He signed a two-year, $1.45 million contract extension on September 18, 2020.
 He was traded to the Seattle Kraken, along with two draft picks, on March 21, 2022, for Marcus Johansson.

 At the conclusion of his contract with the Kraken, Sprong as a free agent went unsigned over the summer.
 Approaching the 2022–23 season, he rejoined the Kraken in signing a professional tryout contract to attend training camp.
 He was later signed during the preseason to a one-year, two-way contract with the Kraken on October 3, 2022.
 He recorded a career-high 46 points in 66 games with the Kraken.

 On July 1, 2023, Sprong signed a one-year, $2 million contract with the Detroit Red Wings.
 He recorded 18 goals and 25 assists in 76 games with the Red Wings.

 On July 20, 2024, Sprong signed as a free agent to a one-year deal with the Vancouver Canucks worth $975,000 for the 2024–25 season.
 To start the season, Sprong was unable to cement a defined role amongst the Canucks forward ranks, appearing in 9 games and registering 1 goal and 3 points.
 On November 8, 2024, Sprong's brief tenure with the Canucks concluded after he was traded in a return to the Seattle Kraken in exchange for future considerations.

 On January 8, 2025, Sprong was placed on waivers by the Kraken after posting just 2 points in 10 games, clearing fully on January 9th, with the intention to assign him to the Kraken's AHL affiliate, the Coachella Valley Firebirds.
 Sprong showed his offensive acumen in posting 25 points through just 19 games with the Firebirds, before he was traded at the NHL deadline by the Kraken to the New Jersey Devils in exchange for seventh-round pick in 2026 on March 7, 2025.

 As a free agent, Sprong left North America and was signed to a one-year contract with Russian club, HC CSKA Moscow of the KHL, on July 23, 2025.
+Following an entire month as a healthy scratch for CSKA Moscow despite scoring 31 points in 29 games, he was traded to Avtomobilist Yekaterinburg.